stedavkle/personal-site/md/posts/chatbots/index.md

 ---

+What follows is supporting reference material for an optional lecture given to students taking 15-112 at Carnegie Mellon University during the Fall 2018 semester.

 # JSON
 "JSON" is an acronym used to describe JavaScript Object Notation.
 This is essentially a format for transmitting data in the form of "objects" (think object-oriented programming).
 The notation is very similar to Python's syntax for dictionaries.
 Generally, JSON objects can be thought of as a text form of dictionaries.